evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 I read an [interesting thread][7] on Hackernews in response to a post:
 "Why is OAuth still hard in 2023".
-The post and comments bring up a lot of real issues with OAuth. he article ends with a pitch to use the author's product [Nango][8] that advertises support for supporting OAuth2 flows for 90+ APIs and justifying the existance of the product.
+The post and comments bring up a lot of real issues with OAuth.
+The article ends with a pitch to use the author's product [Nango][8] that advertises support for supporting OAuth2 flows for 90+ APIs and justifying the existance of the product.